 - Riki from Xenoblade.
 He has the highest HP, third highest ether, third highest agility, and fourth highest strength out of the seven member cast, while his defenses can be equal to the others.
 He also has an art that can temporarily boost a random one of his stats by a huge degree, making it vastly exceed that of any other character for the duration (With the exception of strength, where Reyn can still beat him).
 This coupled with a potent heal and wide variety of offensive and supportive arts make him extremely useful in any team formation.

 - Virgil, the first follower you can recruit in Arcanum.
 He has enough dexterity to reliably hit things in combat, but his relatively low strength means he can't deal damage as quickly as a pure melee/dodge character.
 He has some skill with lockpicks, but there are other lockpicking characters in the game who will surpass him, and unlike those he doesn't develop his prowling skill so he's likely to be discovered if he attempts to pick locks for you.
-His biggest asset to the party is his magic, since he focuses on healing and can be invaluable for keeping your party alive during long dungeon crawls, without having any of the fancier tricks that pure mages who specialise in other colleges can have.
+His biggest asset to the party is his magic, since he focuses on healing and can be invaluable for keeping your party alive during long dungeon crawls, without having any of the fancier tricks that pure mages who specialize in other colleges can have.

 Shoot Em Up

 - The DLC Gryphus Emblem F-22 in Ace Combat 6: Fires of Liberation breathes this trope.
-So much, that on the stat chart it looks like a perfect hexagon.
+So much, that on the (five-point) stat chart it looks like a perfect hexagon.
 The MiG-29 has also tended to be like this: a decent dogfighter with passable but nothing-to-look-at air-to-ground special weapons, eclipsed in both fields by the specialised birds, and once you get the proper Lightning Bruisers in your inventory there's little point in using the Fulcrum any more.